María Méndez: Levante UD

-On 24 June, 2020, Méndez joined Levante UD on a three-year deal.
+On 24 June 2020, Méndez joined Levante UD on a three-year deal.
 In her first season at Levante, Méndez played all but two of Levante's league matches as they finished third in the Primera División, qualifying for the UEFA Women's Champions League for the first time in 12 years.
 She also played in each match of Levante's runner-up 2020–21 Copa de la Reina campaign.
 In the quarterfinals of the tournament, Méndez scored both goals in a 2–1 win against UDG Tenerife to send Levante through to the semifinals.
 After beating Atlético Madrid in extra time, Méndez played the first Copa de la Reina final of her career as Levante lost 4–2 to FC Barcelona.

 Ahead of the 2021–22 season, Méndez was given the role of Levante's fourth captain.
 She made her debut in the UEFA Women's Champions League with a win against Celtic in the first qualifying round, and Levante advanced to the final round after defeating Rosenborg BK.
 Levante faced Olympique Lyonnais in the final round of qualifying and lost 4–2 on aggregate, ending their Champions League season.

+Real Madrid

+On 10 July 2024, Méndez joined Real Madrid She quickly became an important player for the team, establishing herself in the starting lineup as Real Madrid finished second in the Liga F and reached the quarter-finals of the UWCL, where they were eliminated by Arsenal.

 International career

 Méndez was a regular starter in Spain's U17 team that won the 2018 UEFA Women's Under-17 Championship, which qualified them for the 2018 FIFA U-17 Women's World Cup.

 On 2 November 2018, Méndez was called up to play in the 2018 FIFA U-17 Women's World Cup.
-She started all of Spain's matches in the tournament, and on 1 December, 2018, Méndez started the final of the final against Mexico, which ended in a 2–1 victory for Spain.
+She started all of Spain's matches in the tournament, and on 1 December 2018, Méndez started the final of the final against Mexico, which ended in a 2–1 victory for Spain.
 Spain's U17s became the first Spanish team to win a Women's World Cup in any age category.

 In 2019, Méndez was given her first call-up to Spain's U-19 women's national team.

 Méndez made her senior debut on 11 November 2022, starting in a 7–0 friendly home win over Argentina.
 She scored her first international goal in the Nations League 7-1 away win over Switzerland.

 On 10 June 2025, Méndez was called up to the Spain squad for the UEFA Women's Euro 2025.